shpaz/s3bench/README.md

 * Max Object Latency

-You are more than welcome to add one of your own ... ;)
+You are more than welcome to add one of your own ... ;) To import the dashboard please go to kibana Management -> Saved Objects -> Import and upload the json s3_dashboard.json file.

 ## Built With